Doctor of Philosophy programs

 Degree requirements and policies

-A minimum of 90 graduate credits (semester) beyond the baccalaureate degree is required for the completion of the Ph.D. program.
+A minimum of 90 graduate credits beyond the baccalaureate degree is required for the completion of the Ph.D. program.
+Including the following:

-- At least 12 credits of coursework in the major (not including directed study or research credit).
+- At least 12 credits of coursework at 7000-level (not including directed studies or research credits) in the area of expected PhD degree – Computer Engineering or Electrical Engineering.

 - Two credits of Doctoral Seminar (ECE 9997).

-- Thirty credits earned in four consecutive Candidate Status semesters after candidacy has been approved.
+- Thirty credits earned in four consecutive Candidate Status semesters (courses 9991 through 9994) after candidacy has been approved.

 The total Ph.D. program must include 30 credits, excluding Candidate Status semesters, in courses open only to graduate students (i.e. 7000 level or above).
 At least 30 hours must be elected at Wayne State University.
 Only courses with grades of B- or higher can be counted toward the degree.
 At the discretion of the advisor, up to 30 credit hours of graduate courses may be transferred from the master's program.
 A student wishing to transfer graduate credit toward a Ph.D. degree should file a Transfer of Credit form along with the doctoral Plan of Work.
 A minimum grade of B is necessary to transfer credits; B- credits and credits graded "P" or "S" (Pass or Satisfactory) are not transferable.
 Transfer credit must be appropriate to the student's degree program and may not be used to reduce the minimum requirement of thirty credits, which must be carried at WSU.

-Twelve credits of ECE 7990 are normally allowed in the Ph.D. program.
-The student must have the proper forms signed before registering for directed study.
+Up to 12 credits of ECE 7990 are allowed in the Ph.D. program.
+The student must have the Directed Study Authorization form (7990) signed before registering for directed study.
 Before a student can register in directed study, he/she must prepare an outline of the study and obtain the approval of the advisor and the graduate director.

-Eight credits of ECE 7996 are normally allowed in the Ph.D. program.
-The student must have the proper form signed before registering for the course.
+Up to 8 credits of ECE 7996 are allowed in the Ph.D. program.
+The student must have the Directed Study Authorization form (7996) signed before registering for the course.
 Before a student can register in the course, he/she must prepare an outline of the study and obtain the approval of the advisor and the graduate director.

 Dissertation research and direction